VladRodionov/presto-c2/README.md

 ```
 mvn install:install-file -Dfile=<path-to-file> -DgroupId=org.bigbase -DartifactId=carrot-cache -Dversion=0.5.0-SNAPSHOT
 ```
 Note: **C2** does not support Java 8.
-It has some serious bugs in the File nio package, which, unfortunately breaks the **C2** code during run-time.
+Jav 8 has some serious bugs in the File nio package, which, unfortunately breaks the **C2** code during run-time.
 You can compile your project  with Java 8, but to run **C2** Java 11+ is required.

 ## Requirements to build Presto with Velociraptor are the same as for Presto itself